geoffodonnell/dotnet-yieldly-sdk/README.md

 [![NuGet version](https://badge.fury.io/nu/yieldly.svg)](https://badge.fury.io/nu/yieldly)
 [![Donate Algo](https://img.shields.io/badge/Donate-ALGO-000000.svg?style=flat)](https://algoexplorer.io/address/EJMR773OGLFAJY5L2BCZKNA5PXLDJOWJK4ED4XDYTYH57CG3JMGQGI25DQ)

-Yieldly .NET SDK

 # Overview
 This library provides access to the [Yieldly](https://app.yieldly.finance/) No Loss Lottery and Staking contracts on the Algorand blockchain.

 ## Stake pools
 Arbitrary stake pools are now supported.
-Use the `FetchStakingPool(...)` method on `YieldlyClient` to retrieve pool, this object can be used by following the same pattern as the client itself.
+Use the `FetchStakingPoolAsync(...)` method on `YieldlyClient` to retrieve pool, this object can be used by following the same pattern as the client itself.
 That is, either pass the account instance to a method, which will submit signed transactions to complete an operation, or use the `Prepare...` methods to create a transaction group and handle signing the applicable transactions (see the [example](/example) directory for sample implementations).

 # Installation
 Releases are available at [nuget.org](https://www.nuget.org/packages/Yieldly/).